 Benefits and Drawbacks of ALGO Coin

-Every cryptocurrency project has strengths and weakness that differentiates it from other tokens in the market.
+Every cryptocurrency project has strengths and weaknesses that differentiate it from other tokens in the market.
 In this section, we will look at the pros and cons of the Algorand network.

 Pros